MicrosoftDocs/visualstudio-docs/docs/debugger/what-s-new-for-the-debugger-in-visual-studio.md

 The debugger includes these new features:

 - You can set conditions on exceptions in the **Exception Settings** dialog box (You can do this by using the **Edit condition** icon in the Exception Settings dialog box or by using the right-click menu on the exception.
-- You can run to a mouse click while paused in the debugger
+- You can now run to a mouse click while paused in the debugger by selecting the **Run to Code** icon in the left margin.
 - Attach to Process dialog box includes a new search feature

 ## See Also